 ‘Attorney Father!’
 Sorsogon priest now a lawyer

 Is it possible for a priest to also become a lawyer?

-Yes, it is possible for a priest to become a lawyer.
-There are no legal restrictions preventing a priest from pursuing a law degree and taking the Bar exam.
-In fact, there have been cases of priests who also become lawyers to better serve their communities, particularly in matters involving legal advocacy, human rights, and social justice.
+There are no legal restrictions preventing a Catholic priest from pursuing a law degree and taking the Bar examinations.
+In fact, some priests choose to study law to strengthen their service to the community, particularly in areas such as legal advocacy, human rights, and social justice.

+‘Attorney Father!’
+Sorsogon priest now a lawyer